clicknium/clicknium-docs/doc/api/python/exceptions/screenoperationerror.md

 - extends: [WindowsNativeError](./doc/api/python/exceptions/windowsnativeerror.md)

-**ScreenOperationError is raised when screen operations with desktop uielement has any exceptions.**
+**ScreenOperationError is raised when screen operations with desktop UiElement have any exceptions.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)